Solynor/create-builder-codes-dapp/README.md

 ## Support

-For support, please open an issue in the GitHub repository or reach out to the Hyperliquid community.
+For support, please open an issue in the GitHub repository, reach out to the Hyperliquid community, or visit the Sovrun discord.